 SuperBetter, McGonigal’s new book, is the logical extension of her ideas in Reality is Broken.
 Whereas the latter book presented some of the earlier studies that showed the psychological benefit of games, analyzed the reasons society was seeking escape en masse, and examined ways in which various organizations have used games to tackle real-world problems, SuperBetter shifts the focus to you, the reader, and how you can personally benefit from games whether it’s simply playing them in a more conscious way or applying so-called “gameful” techniques in the pursuit of a meaningful goal.

 McGonigal’s writing style is accessible and inviting and yet when it comes to the science in which her ideas are grounded she is stringent and thorough.
-In this respect, SuperBetter is a stellar example of synthesizing near-academic intellectual rigor with a populist approach in an entertaining, eminently readable way that turns the reading of the book itself into a game.
+In this respect, SuperBetter is a stellar example of synthesizing academic-level intellectual rigor with a highly accessible approach and an entertaining structure that turns the reading of the book itself into a game.

 “Part 1: Why Games Make Us Better” argues the ways in which games, in general, serve psychologically and socially beneficial functions.
 It covers some familiar territory from Reality is Broken but it serves as a useful review for those who have read the first book as well as a sufficient summary of the pertinent game-related research out there for those who haven’t.